zhaw-iwi/statefulconversation_pub/README.md

 Coach: "Thank you for sharing, John.
 It sounds like stress and nutrition are two areas we could focus on."

-**Trigger: The client provides information regarding their well-being.**
+**Transition: The client provides information regarding their well-being.**

 ### Pseudo State: Decision Node <sup>Branching</sup>
 **Decision: Does the information contain at least one positive item?**